 Registro de la Propiedad

 The Registro de la Propiedad is one of the two Spanish authorities for the registration of a property.
-This land registry office registers the official ownership of a property according to the information of the notary´s title deeds.
+This Land Registry office registers the official ownership of a property according to the information of the notary´s Title Deeds or for example New Build Declarations (Declaracion de Obra Nueva).
 The summary of the Registro de la Propiedad is called the ´Nota Simple´.
 Registration with this authority is highly recommendable but not compulsory.
 To obtain a mortgage, though, an inscription in the Registro de la Propiedad is always needed.

 The reservation contract (el contrato de reserva) is a short contract made by the real estate agency which is signed between the potential buyer and the seller/vendor.
 This private contract temporally takes the property off the market until all conditions for the private purchase contract are negotiated by the lawyer(s).
 What happens to the reservation fee if the buyer or the seller doesn´t want to continue the sale depends on the conditions in this contract.